 A government survey from 2018 found more boys are involved in child labor than girls (70.2% versus 29.8%), including in hazardous work and work below the minimum age.
-However, the overall percentage of girls involved in child labor has gone up since 2017, (24.9%) compared to boys (75.1%).335 A report by UCW indicated that boys do the vast majority of agricultural work (63.2% are in this activity compared to 14% of girls), whereas girls perform most of the domestic work (10.1% compared to 0.7% for boys), but this latter form of work may be undercounted.336 GOES figures indicate that a total of 54.4 percent of girls are involved in commerce, restaurant and hotel work compared to 16.5 percent for boys.
-Girls also work at higher rates in industry (20.4% compared to 11.6% for boys).337 Of the small percentage of children who do not do any work, including domestic chores, 1.9 percent are boys and 0.2 percent are girls.338 Of children ages 5 to 17 in El Salvador, an estimated 71.8 percent also do domestic chores.339 According to the GOES, on a daily basis, boys work slightly more hours per week (27.9) compared to girls (26.8); however total work days per week were slightly higher for girls (5.3) than boys (5.0).340
+However, the overall percentage of girls involved in child labor has gone up since 2017, (24.9%) compared to boys (75.1%).
+A report by UCW indicated that boys do the vast majority of agricultural work (63.2% are in this activity compared to 14% of girls), whereas girls perform most of the domestic work (10.1% compared to 0.7% for boys), but this latter form of work may be undercounted.
+GOES figures indicate that a total of 54.4 percent of girls are involved in commerce, restaurant and hotel work compared to 16.5 percent for boys.
+Girls also work at higher rates in industry (20.4% compared to 11.6% for boys).
+The small percentage of children who do not do any work, including domestic chores, 1.9 percent are boys and 0.2 percent are girls.
+According to the GOES, on a daily basis, boys work slightly more hours per week (27.9) compared to girls (26.8); however total work days per week were slightly higher for girls (5.3) than boys (5.0).

 Children in El Salvador begin working, on average, at age 11.
-Child labor rates increase with age.341 Younger children, ages 5 to 14, tend to work in agriculture, commerce, hotels and restaurants, while older children do more domestic service and construction activities.342
+Child labor rates increase with age.
+Younger children, ages 5 to 14, tend to work in agriculture, commerce, hotels and restaurants, while older children do more domestic service and construction activities.